Learn About the Origins of Green Eyes

 The main role of skin pigmentation seems to be to absorb ultraviolet radiation and this is true about the iris of the eyes too.

 Rayleigh scattering is the dispersion of light off of air molecules, this helps determine eye color.
 This same scattering of light occurs in the sky which makes it appear blue, orange, pink, etc. and mountains in the distance appear purple or blue.
 In the eye, this effect occurs in the top layer (stroma) of the iris.
 The blue optical effect of the Rayleigh scattering combined with the light to medium melanin pigmentation combines to make the eye appear green.

 Light Melanin Pigmentation In Green Eyes

 Genetics, Prevelance and Distribution of Green Eyes

-Only 2% of the world's population have green eyes or about 140 million people.
+Only 2% of the world's population has green eyes or about 140 million people.
 Why do so few people have this trait?
 The answer boils down to genetics.

 Until 2007, it was believed that there was a hierarchy of eye color.
 Brown was dominant over green, which was dominant over blue.
 You received two genes for an eye color, one gene from each parent, and whichever was the dominant gene would express itself.
 Therefore two brown genes would obviously express itself as brown.
 A brown gene and a blue or green gene would express itself as brown.
 A green gene and a blue gene would express itself as green.
 And only a combination of two blue genes would express itself as blue.

 The study disproving this Mendelian theory for eye color was published in the American Journal of Human Genetics, and was supported with grants from Australia's National Health and Medical Research Council and the United States of America's National Cancer Institute.